First cohort launching in Spring 2025

-12-week part-time program to work remotely on real game studio projects, mentored by industry veterans.
+12-week part-time externship program to work remotely with real game studios, mentored by principle-level engineers.

 The image featured at the top of the about us page #1